:1: Dejected Angelosity

 This simple observation about the novel unpacks in some quite complicated ways, actually.
 But to begin with it's worth reiterating it simply: this is a very funny novel indeed, arguably the funniest Wells ever wrote, a beautiful blend of comic character, comic incident and comic appositeness of phrase.
 The History of Mr Polly concerns the life of Alfred Polly, a lower-middle-class only-son with an imaginative if not high-powered mind.
 He is a rather feckless individual prone to passivity and gloom, but inventive and, in the final analysis, brave.
 The novel starts with him as a miserable middle-aged man, keeping a shop in a small Kentish village, based on Sandgate (where Wells himself lived), called Fishbourne: ‘Mr. Polly sat on the stile and hated the whole scheme of life—which was at once excessive and inadequate as a solution.
 He hated Foxbourne, he hated Foxbourne High Street, he hated his shop and his wife and his neighbours—every blessed neighbour—and with indescribable bitterness he hated himself.
 “Why did I ever get in this silly Hole?” he said.
 “Why did I ever?”’
 [1:1].
 Now: I know I said ‘Fishbourne’ and then quoted text that called the village ‘Foxbourne’.
-There's a reason for that, and I'll return to it at the end of this post.
+There's a reason for that, and I'll return to it at the very end of this post.

-The novel recapitulates Polly's life so far: the inadequacy of his schooling, the paucity of opportunities, his time working as assistant in a draper's shop.
-Polly daydreams, does his job poorly, muddles along, gets fired, picks up new jobs here and there, gets fired from them.
+So: the novel recapitulates Polly's life so far: the inadequacy of his schooling, the paucity of opportunities, his time working as assistant in a draper's shop.
+Younger Polly daydreams, does his job poorly, muddles along, gets fired, picks up new jobs here and there, gets fired from them.
 Then his father dies and he inherits £395, a small but reasonably tidy sum in those days.
 This enables him to do nothing for a while except bicycle about Kent, which suits him.
 He falls in love with a schoolgirl whom he happens to meet sitting on the wall of her school, and for ten days he comes every day at the same time to the same place to declare his love in florid terms derived from the conceit that he is a chivalric knight, his bike his steed and she a damsel imprisoned by a dragon.
 The girl is more amused than flattered, and when Polly realises that she has invited her schoolfriends to eavesdrop from behind the wall at his ridiculousness he is genuinely heart-broken.
-It is on this peculiar sort of rebound that Polly marries his cousin Miriam, though he doesn't love her, nor she him; and he ends up sinking his inheritance in a provincial shop that makes him neither money nor happy.
+It is on this peculiar sort of rebound that Polly marries his cousin Miriam, though he doesn't love her, nor she him; and he ends up sinking his inheritance in a provincial shop that generates neither money nor contentment.